Meet the Academic Team

 Dr Caroline Orr

-Caroline’s is an Associate Professor with a research background which includes studying microbial communities within agricultural, industrial and archaeological environments.
+Caroline is an Associate Professor with a research background which includes the study of microbial communities within agricultural, industrial and archaeological environments.

 Twitter: CarolineOrrTees